 - Optional for fabric: As shown in the gingham example below, if you want to avoid visible cut-edges (edges can be nice in rustic styles) in your rosette, you can fold the edged inwards to meet in the middle and fold in half, like making a binding.
 This creates to make a “ribbon” strip of thicker and more finished looking fabric.
 For extra security, you can sew the strip.

-- Optional for ribbon: If your ribbon is prone to fraying, you can carefully seal the ends with a lighter (synthetics) or apply fray stop.
+- Optional for ribbon: If your ribbon is prone to fraying, you can carefully seal the ends with a lighter (synthetics) or apply fray stop for easier handling.
 Alternatively, you can always tidy-up the ends after completion if/as needed.

 Making a rolled rosette: